jsfenfen/990-xml-reader/README.md

 #### The directions below are a hack--we should put this on PyPI when released

 - git clone the repo
 - install locally using `$ pip install . ` from the directory with setup.py in it.
 It's painfully slow.
-You should now be able to run it as a command line utility, i.e. $ xirsx --help or $ xirsx_index --help
+You should now be able to run it as a command line utility, i.e. $ irsx --help or $ irsx_index --help
-- To uninstall use `$ pip uninstall xirsx`
+- To uninstall use `$ pip uninstall irsx`
-- To see if it's installed, run `$ pip freeze`; if you see a line line 'xirsx==0.0.1' it is installed.
+- To see if it's installed, run `$ pip freeze`; if you see a line line 'irsx==0.0.1' it is installed.

-## xirsx -- command line
+## irsx -- command line
-Installing the library will also install the xirsx command line tool, which uses the IRS' object_ids to reference a particular filing.
+Installing the library will also install the irsx command line tool, which uses the IRS' object_ids to reference a particular filing.
 This will just spit out the string representation of an ordered dictionary for the entire filing.

-		$ xirsx 201642229349300909
+		$ irsx 201642229349300909
 		OrderedDict([(u'Return', OrderedDict([(u'@xmlns'  < ..lengthy output.. >

-To get a json version, use "--format json", i.e. `$ xirsx --format json 201642229349300909`.
+To get a json version, use "--format json", i.e. `$ irsx --format json 201642229349300909`.

 Save the entire filing object to a file  as json (note that we are redirecting the output using the '>' operator) like this:

-		$ xirsx --format json 201642229349300909 > 2016.json
+		$ irsx --format json 201642229349300909 > 2016.json

 This is a json representation of the form as it appears--we have no standardized variables across versions at all in this representation.

 Which schedules are included in this filing?

-		$ xirsx --list_schedules 201642229349300909
+		$ irsx --list_schedules 201642229349300909

 		['ReturnHeader990x', u'IRS990', u'IRS990ScheduleA', u'IRS990ScheduleB',
 		u'IRS990ScheduleD', u'IRS990ScheduleM', u'IRS990ScheduleO']

 Pull out only schedule M and save it to file.

-	$ xirsx --format json 201642229349300909 > 2016_M.json
+	$ irsx --format json 201642229349300909 > 2016_M.json

 The alternative to json format is 'dict' which at the moment just prints the python representation of the ordered dict before it is converted to json.
 The dict has an inherent ordering to it, whereas the json doesn't (but the transformed json will have an 'ordering' element to allow sorting).